wiktoriaa/RE-for-beginners/Translation.md

 Do not worry about misplacing them or not placing at all, I'll fix it by myself.

 For those, who interested, § symbol is in fact switches you into TeX mode, and you can write anything here as in .tex files, like `\IT{italic}`, etc.
+This is why single `$` symbol cannot be used inside escaped line.

 ## Contact me

 Do not hesitate to contact me if you have any questions: dennis(a)yurichev.com